Carrie (1976)

 Review:

-This film starts during gym class.
-The game is lost when the ball comes to Sissy Spacek.
+This starts during gym class.
+The students are playing volleyball and the game ends when it is hit to Carrie and she misses it.
 Everyone is mean to her as they go into the locker room.
-We then see Spacek while she is in the shower and she starts her period.
+We then see this poor girl while she is in the shower and she starts her period.
 She doesn’t seem to know what to do and has blood all over her hands.
-She grabs one of the popular girls, played by Amy Irving.
-Spacek is pushed back into the shower and they taunt her, saying things like ‘plug it up’, throwing tampons and sanitary napkins at her.
-The other girls involved are Nancy Allen, P.J.
-Soles and Edie McClurg.
-Their teacher breaks it up; she is played by Betty Buckley.
-During this, a light explodes while Spacek is screaming.

-We then meet Spacek’s mother.
-She is played by Piper Laurie.
-She goes over to Priscilla Pointer’s house to try to spread the gospel.
-Pointer isn’t having it and tries to pay her off to leave.
-Laurie is bothered by it and leaves.
-Pointer is also the mother of Irving, in real life and in this film.
+We then meet Carrie’s mother.
+She is Margaret (Piper Laurie).
+She is invited in by Sue’s mother, Mrs. Snell (Priscilla Pointer).
+Margaret is there to spread the gospel.
+Her host isn’t having it and tries to pay her off to leave.
+Margaret is bothered by it, but it works and she leaves.
+Something to point out here is that Pointer is Irving’s mother in real life.

 My Rating: 9 out of 10